New Student Wellness Patients

 Students who experience chronic technological difficulties or workspace disruptions (e.g. long-term hardware/software failure, prolonged poor internet coverage, lack of planning or knowledge of program software/onQ, missing notifications/reminders, use of unsupported/out-of-date software, etc.) would not qualify for academic consideration.
 Students requiring financial assistance to plan and mitigate against chronic disruptions are encouraged to apply for bursary funding from Student Awards.

-- Faculty of Arts and Science (online portal for requests for academic consideration – paper requests not accepted, except when submitted by a delegate)
+- Faculty of Arts and Science (online portal for requests for academic consideration – paper requests not accepted)

 - Faculty of Engineering and Applied Sciences